 top of page

 Developing the human capabilities that make collaboration, leadership, and growth possible.
-From Recognition to Practice In How to Get on with Colleagues , we explored the everyday forms of emotional immaturity that show up at work — defensiveness, cynicism, avoidance — and how to handle them constructively.
+From Recognition to Practice In Why can Collaboration be Hard? we explored the everyday forms of emotional immaturity that show up at work — defensiveness, cynicism, avoidance — and how to handle them constructively.
 This next step is about growth : the emotional skills that transform awareness into maturity, and maturity into leadership.
-These skills sit at the core of the four energ
+These skills sit at the core of the four energi

 Dandelion

 Recognising emotional immaturity at work — and helping people (and ourselves) grow.
-Emotional Intelligence: The Core of Leadership In our last blog, Leading with Energy , we explored how great leaders balance four types of energy — physical, intellectual, emotional, and spiritual — and how emotional intelligence sits at the heart of leadership .
+Emotional Intelligence: The Core of Leadership In our last blog, What is Leadership and Why do People Follow , we explored how great leaders balance four types of energy — physical, intellectual, emotional, and spiritual — and how emotional intelligence sits at the heart of leadership .
 Emotional intelligence isn’t abstract.
-It’s the daily practice of navigating fear, ego, and uncertainty — our own and others’.
-It tu
+It’s the daily practice of navigating fear, ego, and uncertainty — ou

 Dandelion